TosbackCgusBridge-Bot/CGUs-versions/Whitepages/Privacy Policy.md

 **3\.
 How do you use the information you collect?**

-We use information to (i) provide useful products and services, such as WhitePages.com, WhitePages PRO, LOOKUP, caller ID applications, and customer support, to our users. (ii) verify public information and information obtained from other sources. and (iii) help us analyze usage and effectiveness of our products and services.
+We use information to (i) provide useful products and services, such as Whitepages.com, Whitepages PRO, LOOKUP, caller ID applications, and customer support, to our users. (ii) verify public information and information obtained from other sources. and (iii) help us analyze usage and effectiveness of our products and services.

 **4\.
 With whom do you share the information you collect and why?**